2022 Buffalo shooting

 Mass shooting in New York, U.S.

 On May 14, 2022, a mass shooting occurred in Buffalo, New York, United States, at a Tops Friendly Markets supermarket in the East Side neighborhood.
 Ten people, all of whom were black, were murdered, and three people were injured.
+The perpetrator, 18-year-old Payton Gendron, livestreamed part of the attack on Twitch until the livestream was shut down by the service in under two minutes.

+Gendron was inspired to carry out the attack after learning about numerous white supremacist mass murderers through 4chan during isolation caused by the COVID-19 pandemic.
+His main inspiration was Brenton Tarrant, the perpetrator of the Christchurch mosque shootings, who also livestreamed his attack online.
+After reading Tarrant's manifesto, Gendron came to believe that it was his role in life to commit a similar attack to prevent an "uprising" against white people.
+He was taken into custody and charged with over 25 counts, including first-degree murder and terrorism.
+He pled not guilty to all of the charges on May 19.

-The shooter, identified as 18-year-old Payton S. Gendron, livestreamed part of the attack on Twitch until the livestream was shut down by the service in under two minutes.
-Gendron was taken into custody and charged with first-degree murder.
-He formally entered a plea of "not guilty" on May 19, 2022.
-On November 28, 2022, Gendron pleaded guilty to all state charges in the shooting, including murder, domestic terrorism, and hate crimes.
-On February 15, 2023, Gendron was sentenced to 11 concurrent life sentences without the possibility of parole; as of that date, federal charges are still ongoing, and the federal prosecution also expressed their intention to seek the death penalty.
+On November 28, 2022, Gendron pleaded guilty to all state charges in the shooting, including murder, domestic terrorism, and hate crimes in an attempt to avoid the death penalty.
+On February 15, 2023, Gendron was sentenced to 11 concurrent life sentences without the possibility of parole.
+His federal trial is set to begin on October 13, 2026, and the federal prosecution has expressed their intention to seek the death penalty.

-Gendron is reported to have written a manifesto describing himself as an ethno-nationalist and a supporter of white supremacy who is motivated to commit acts of political violence.
-He voiced support for the far-right Great Replacement conspiracy theory in the context of a white genocide.
+Gendron had written a manifesto describing himself as an ethno-nationalist and a supporter of white supremacy who was motivated to commit acts of political violence.
+He voiced support for the Great Replacement conspiracy theory in the context of a white genocide.
 The attack has been described as an act of domestic terrorism, and it is also being investigated as a hate crime which was motivated by racism.
 Governor Kathy Hochul promised policy changes in the state as a result of the attack while condemning the shooter; shortly afterwards, the state of New York banned most semi-automatic sales to people under 21 and certain types of body armor.
-Around March 19, 2024, a New York state judge ruled Reddit and YouTube must face lawsuits in connection with the mass shooting over accusations that they played a role in the radicalization of the shooter.
+On March 19, 2024, a New York state judge ruled Reddit and YouTube must face lawsuits in connection with the mass shooting over accusations that they played a role in the radicalization of the shooter.